-Room 036 is designated as a study and lounge space for Music graduate student.
-It has an internet connection for your laptops and a desktop computer.
-You can get a key at the reception desk in Room 105.
+Room 036 is designated as a study and lounge space for Music graduate students.
+It is a shared space and should be kept tidy.
+Room 036 has an internet connection for your laptops.
+You can get a key from the business manager in Room 105.